pantheon-systems/wp-native-php-sessions/README.md

 ## Changelog ##

 ### 1.4.1-dev ###
+* Fixed an issue with the `pantheon session add-index` command not working properly on WP multisite [[#270](https://github.com/pantheon-systems/wp-native-php-sessions/pull/270)]
+* Made the notice added in 1.4.0 dismissable (stores in user meta) & hides for multisite (an update is coming to iterate through all sites on a network) [[#271](https://github.com/pantheon-systems/wp-native-php-sessions/pull/271)]

 ### 1.4.0 (October 17, 2023) ###
 * Adds new CLI command to add a Primary Column (id) to the `pantheon_sessions` table for users who do not have one. [[#265](https://github.com/pantheon-systems/wp-native-php-sessions/pull/265)]